OFA-Sys/OFA/README.md

     ln vqa_train.tsv vqa_train_1.tsv
     for idx in `seq 1 9`;do shuf vqa_train_${idx}.tsv > vqa_train_$[${idx}+1].tsv;done # each file is used for an epoch
     ```
-3. **Finetuning**: In our experiments, the VQA finetuning is performed on 4 8-A100-GPU servers.
+3. **Finetuning**: In our experiments, the VQA finetuning is performed on 4 8-A100-GPU servers (_with RDMA_).
 Here provides the finetuning script `train_vqa_distributed.sh` which supports distributed training (as well as single-server training).
 Please refer to the comments in the beginning of the script and set the configs correctly according to your distribution environment.
 If you have shuffled the training data in the previous step, please correctly specify the training data path following the guide in the script comments. **The command should be run on each worker.**
     ```bash
     # run on each worker after the distributed and data configs have been correctly set following the guide in train_vqa_distributed.sh
     cd run_scripts/vqa